SCDH/dts-openapi/README.md

   1. have to implement URI templates for **getting** data from a DTS service.
 Currently, this aspect cannot be expressed (AFAIK) by OpenAPI.
-  1. can use the types generated from the OpenAPI specs for the **response body**.
+  1. can use the types and parsing functions generated from the OpenAPI specs for the **response body**.

 ## Getting Started